aws/awsui-documentation/components/table.md

 > items also receives the corresponding  `Item` object.
 You can use the group label to
 > add a meaningful description to the whole selection.
 >
+> In addition, you can use `tableLabel` to provide a label for the table.
+If you use a
+> header for this table, you may reuse the string to provide a caption-like description.
+> For example, tableLabel=Instances will be announced as 'Instances table'.
+>
 > Example:
 > ```
 > {